kundansingh06/Apache-Sqoop/sqoop commands/4_Filtering.md

  --split-by id
 ```

-It is still throwin error with even alias.So we need to give t.id
+It is still throwing error with even alias.So we need to give t.id

 ### Points to be noted:
 	1. table and/or columns are mutualy exclusive
 	2. Either you can only table
 	3. Either you can have both table and column